-The key areas of the new legislation are:
+The key areas of the changes in legislation are:

 Young people and their families should be involved in discussions about the support they need, so they can share their knowledge and feed back to the school on the young person’s progress.

-Education, health and care plans (EHC) will replace statements of special educational needs.
-New assessments for additional educational needs will follow the EHC guidelines from September 2014.
-(Existing statements will remain in force until all children and young people have completed the transition, which will be within three years).
+Education, health and care plans (EHC) have replaced statements of special educational needs.
+New assessments for additional educational needs have followed the EHC guidelines from September 2014.
+(Existing statements remained in force until all children and young people have completed the transition).

-School Action and School Action Plus will cease and be replaced by a single school-based category for children who need extra specialist support (SEN Support)
+School Action and School Action Plus have ceased and have be replaced by a single school-based category for children who need extra specialist support (SEN Support)

 There are 4 areas of SEND need: